martinthomson/dap-dp-ext/draft-thomson-ppm-dap-dp-ext.md

 | TBD    | privacy_budget     | {{budget}}    |
 {: #t-dap-ext title="DAP Extensions"}

-This document registers the `report_extensions` task provisioning extension in the "Taskbind Extensions" registry established in {{Section 7.2 of !TASKPROV}}:
+This document registers task provisioning extensions in the "Taskbind Extensions" registry established in {{Section 7.2 of !TASKPROV}}.

+New task provisioning extensions are tabulated in {{t-dap-taskprov-ext}}.

 | Value  | Name               | Reference            |
 |:-------|:-------------------|:---------------------|